TOAST-DOCS/Storage-Block-Storage/en/console-guide.md

 ### Detach Block Storage

 Detach unnecessary block storage from an instance.
+Note, however, that default disk cannot be detached.

 Detaching block storage is available even when an instance is running.
 To detach without damaging block storage data, block storage must be unmounted within the instance.